MathieuNls/phd-seminar/02_relworks.md

 developer behavior while deployed in industrial environment [@Lewis2013].
 This is mainly due to the lack of actionable message, i.e. messages that provide concrete steps to resolve the problem at hand.

+## File, Module and Risky Change Prediction

+The majority of previous file/module-level prediction work used code or process metrics.
+Approaches using code metrics only use information from the code itself and do not use any historical data.
+Chidamber and Kemerer published the well-known CK metrics suite [@Chidamber1994] for object oriented designs and inspired Moha *et al.* to publish similar metrics for service-oriented programs [@Moha].
+Another famous metric suite for assessing the quality of a given software design is Briand's coupling metrics [@Briand1999a].

+The CK and Briand’s metrics suites have been used, for example, by Basili *et al.* [@Basili1996], El Emam *et al.* [@ElEmam2001], Subramanyam *et al.* [@Subramanyam2003] and Gyimothy *et al.* [@Gyimothy2005] for object-oriented designs.
+Service oriented designs have been far less studied than object oriented design as they are relatively new, but, Nayrolles *et al.* [@Nayrolles; @Nayrolles2013d], Demange *et al.* [@demange2013] and Palma *et al.* [@Palma2013] used Moha *et al.* metric suites to detect software defects.
+All these approaches, proved software metrics to be useful at detecting software fault for object oriented and service oriented designs, respectively.
+More recently, Nagappan *et al.* [@Nagappan2005; @Nagappan2006] and Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] further refined metrics-based detection by using statical analysis and call-graph analysis.

+Other approaches use historical development data, often referred to as process metrics.
+Naggapan and Ball [@Nagappan] studied the feasibility of using relative churn metrics to prediction buggy modules in the Windows Server 2003.
+Other work by Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations (e.g., [@Hassan2005], [@Ostrand2005]).
+Hassan and Holt proposed an approach that highlights the top ten most susceptible locations to have a bug using heuristics based on file-level metrics [@Hassan2005].
+They find that locations that have been recently modified and fixed locations are the most defect-prone.
+Similarly, Ostrand *et al.* [@Ostrand2005] predict future crash location by combining the data from changed and past defect locations.
+They validate their approach on industrial systems at AT&T. They showed that data from prior changes and defects can effectively defect-prone locations for open-source and industrial systems.
+Kim *et al.* [@Kim2007a] proposed the bug cache approach, which is an improved technique over Hassan and Holt's approach [@Hassan2005].
+Rahman and Devanbu found that, in general, process-based metrics perform as good as or better than code-based metrics [@rahman2013].

+Other work focused on the prediction of risky changes.
+Kim et al. proposed the change classification problem, which predicts whether a change is buggy or clean [@SunghunKim2008].
+Hassan [@Hassan2009] used the entropy of changes to predict risky changes.
+They find that the more complex a change is, the more likely it is to introduce a defect.
+Kamei *et al.* performed a large-scale empirical study on change classification [@Kamei2013].
+They aforementioned studies find that size of a change and the history of the files being changed (i.e., how buggy they were in the past) are the best indicators of risky changes.

+Our work shares a similar goal to the work on the prediction of risky changes, however, BIANCA takes a different approach in that it leverages dependencies of a project to determine risky changes.

+## Automatic Patch Generation

+Since BIANCA not only flags risky changes, but also provides developers with fixes that have been applied in the past, automatic patch generation work is also related.
+Pan *et al.* [@Pan2008] identified 27 bug fixing patterns that can be applied to fix software bugs in Java programs.
+They showed that between 45.7 - 63.6\% of the bugs can be fixed with their patterns.
+Later, Kim *et al.* [@Kim2013] generated patches from human-written patches and showed that their tool, PAR, successfully generated patches for 27 of 119 bugs.
+Tao *et al.* [@tao2014automatically] also showed that automatically generated patches can assist developers in debugging tasks.
+Other work also focused on determining how to best generate acceptable and high quality patches, e.g. [@Dallmeier; @le2012systematic], and determine what bugs are best fit for automatic patch generation [@le2015should].

+Our work differs from the work on automated patch generation in that we do not generate patches, rather we use clone detection to determine the similarity of a change to a previous risky change and suggest to the developer the fixes of the prior risky changes.

 Clone Detection {#sec:rel-clones}
 ---------------